LunaticPython2003/MSpyboot-Linux/README.md

  ## Current Status
  The script currently has the following capabilities :-
  - Achieves secure boot without GRUB (with Preloader)
- - Works on any distro based on Ubuntu (or Debian)
+ - Should work on all Linux distros (Tested on Ubuntu and Arch)
  - Has a GUI menu for conviniece (not fully complete)

  ## Running the script